NEW YORK — A Banner Elk native will be competing on the upcoming season of Worst Cooks in America featured on the Food Network.

 “As a successful bartender at Weaverville’s Twisted Laurel, Amber can whip up any kind of drink — but she knows she is a hot mess in the kitchen,” stated show organizers.
 “She’s ruined Thanksgiving for three years straight and is ready to make a change for her kids.
 She is also recently engaged and would love nothing more than to learn how to cook before she walks down the aisle.”

-Worst Cooks in America premiers on Sunday, Jan.
-3, 2021, at 9 p.m.
-ET/PT.
-The premier features Chef Carla Hall facing off against Chef Anne Burrell to see who can transform their team of kitchen disasters into culinary masters.
-They have their work cut out for them as two teams of terrible cooks, one lead by Hall and the other by Burrell, battle their way through a rigorous kitchen boot camp.
+Worst Cooks in America premiered on Sunday, Jan.
+3, and featured Chef Carla Hall facing off against Chef Anne Burrell to see who can transform their team of kitchen disasters into culinary masters as they battle their way through a rigorous kitchen boot camp.

 From a farm-themed showdown to a “Meal or No Meal” game show and lumberjack pancake stack race, the challenges are tougher and more outrageous than ever.
 In the end, only the recruit who makes the most impressive culinary transformation wins the $25,000 grand prize and bragging rights for their team mentor.